Gentle Leader vs. prong collar (pinch collar)

 This is why it’s important to slowly desensitize your dog to wearing this tool using treats.

 Reason #4: You can’t give a dog a leash correction while she’s wearing a Gentle Leader

 There are situations where I prefer to give a dog a mild leash “correction” (tug on the lash) for training purposes.

 The Gentle Leader is not designed for corrections.
 In fact, you could potentially hurt their neck by tugging on the Gentle Leader, although this is unlikely.

 Pinch collar for dog training (also called a prong collar)

-1. The pinch collar allows you to give the dog a gentle correction
+Reason #1: The prong collar allows you to give the dog a gentle correction

-2. The pinch collar will help teach a dog not to pull
+Reason #2: The prong collar will help teach a dog not to pull

 The pinch collar fits around a dog’s neck like a normal, nylon collar.
 This makes it easy to eventually transition the dog from the pinch collar to a nylon collar.